 Practice on suspicious email reporting: To increase insight into which threats are passing through the spam filter, it is useful to train people in reporting suspicious emails to IT or security staff.
 An «obvious» sample of phishing can be efficient in reminding people of the desired routine, and gather data on the company’s human security sensors.

 Each of the goals above may affect your choices for simulation content, training interval and general focus.
 It may also affect how you organize your internal support team, and which kind of technical setup you are going to need.

-Finally, your goal will also have an impact on your communications strategy, which will be the topic for our next post in this series.
-Stay tuned!
+Finally, your goal will also have an impact on your communications strategy, which is the topic for our next post in this series.
+Continue reading →